 Sales force effectiveness (SFE) is not a new concept; in fact, this idea has been around for ages, but organizations never paid any attention to it.
 Earlier, businesses followed a traditional sales process that entailed face-to-face meetings and repeated interactions with physicians and doctors.
-The traditional sales model made new customer acquisition a costly affair because the sales representatives had to entice them by spending money for lunches and dinners.
+The traditional sales model made new customer acquisition a costly affair because the sales representatives had to entice them by spending money on lunches and dinners.
 Organizations often viewed the sales function as a cost burden that lacked any sales force effectiveness.
-However, today, companies have realized that the key ingredient to drive sales and boost profitability lies in the hands of their workforce, thereby taking steps to improve its sales force effectiveness.
+However, today, companies have realized that the key ingredient to drive sales and boost profitability lies in the hands of their workforce, thereby taking steps to improve their sales force effectiveness.

 Past Imperfect – What Did Sales Force Do Back Then?